 To begin this trick, you will approach the box with one of its edges in between your feet.
 Keep in mind that this is different from the 50/50 box slide and the box slide to switch!
 When you pop, land perpendicular to the box.
 If you’ve done it correctly, the edge of the box should be directly underneath your feet!
 This is important because it allows you to dig your heels in which helps stop your first 90-degree rotation onto the box and start the second 90-degree rotation off of the box.
 Mastering this technique will greatly help your park skills as you begin to attempt more challenging tricks on rails and boxes!

+Once you master these 10 tricks, you can continue to progress your park skills and add in grabs, increase your spins to 360-degree turns, and much, much more!
 If you have any questions or want to find the perfect twin-tip skis for these tricks, reach out to a Ski Expert here on Curated!